cynricthehun/nebula/Setting-up-a-development-environment.md

 7. You should now have 2 Steam apps running at once.
 8. Start `Dyson Sphere Program` on both of them.
 9. You should now have 2 Dyson Sphere Program running at once.

+## Recommended Tools
+I highly recommend you to use the very useful plugin [RuntimeUnityEditor](https://github.com/ManlyMarco/RuntimeUnityEditor/releases).
+Once installed, you only need to press `F12` while in-game to open it and you will be able to inspect any Unity GameObjects, Components and it even have a runtime console to run some code at runtime.

+You just need to download and unzip its content into and put it in the `BepInEx\Plugins\RuntimeUnityEditor` folder next to where the Nebula plugin is.